-General purpose Grids tend to expose maximal available semantics to the end-user, while narrow Grids tend to focus on a domain specific subset of the Grids semantics.

-So called 'high level Grid APIs such as SAGA and CoG are an additional layer on top of Grids, providing additional system interfaces with increased simplicity and usability, while limiting the degree of semantics exposed.
+General purpose Grids tend to expose a maximal set of the available semantics to the end-user, while narrow Grids tend to focus on a domain specific subset of the Grids semantics.
+So called high level Grid APIs such as SAGA and CoG are an additional layer on top of Grids, which provide additional system interfaces with increased simplicity and usability, while limiting the degree of semantics exposed.